“Am I the Problem?” 7 Signs Of A Toxic Person

 4. Taking things personally

 Do you believe that every remark or action is directed at you?
-This oversensitivity may cause relational problems.
+This oversensitivity may cause relational problems or develop a pattern of thinking like ” Am I the Problem?”.

 When you see constructive criticism as an attack, it becomes impossible to provide it.
 Make an effort to distinguish between constructive criticism and harmless remarks.